KageSilver/yAPP/Documentation/Test Plan.md

     - DeleteComment()
     - DeleteComments()
     - UpdateComment()
+ - Test average cases and expected exceptions for VoteActions with unit tests for the following methods:
+    - GetVote()
+    - GetVotesByPid()
+    - AddVote()
+    - RemoveVote()
+    - DeleteVotes()
  - Test average cases and expected exceptions for CommentController with unit tests for the following methods:
     - CreateComment()
     - GetCommentById()